luizsmania/Gemini-Farm/VERCEL_DEPLOYMENT.md

 - Verify `POSTGRES_URL` is set in Railway/Render
 - Check that Vercel Postgres is running
 - Check Railway/Render logs for database connection errors

+### "Variable already exists" error when adding `VITE_WS_URL`
+- This means `VITE_WS_URL` is already configured in Vercel
+- **Solution**: Don't try to add it again - instead:
+  1. Go to Vercel → Settings → Environment Variables
+  2. Find the existing `VITE_WS_URL` variable in the list
+  3. Click on it to edit
+  4. Update the value to your WebSocket URL
+  5. Make sure it's enabled for all environments (Production, Preview, Development)
+  6. Save the changes

 ### Players can't see each other's lobbies
 - Make sure both users are accessing the same Vercel URL